potatoeggy/eifueo/docs/sph3u7.md

 So the orbital speed of a satellite must be independent of its own mass, such that:
 $$v=\sqrt{\frac{GM}{r}}$$

+A **geosynchronous** orbit is one that returns to its original position relative to the orbitee after one rotation of the orbitee.

+A **geostationary** orbit is a geosynchronous orbit that always remains in the same position relative to the orbitee.

 ## Resources

  - [IB Physics Data Booklet](/resources/g11/ib-physics-data-booklet.pdf)